 When people reach the older years of their life, mixing only with other elderly people can be limiting.
 Especially as they often experience the deaths of people from their own cohort.
 Mixing with younger people can be really rewarding and invigorating.
 “Studies suggest it can increase brain function.
 A different part of the brain is used that gets them out of their routine and doing something different,” Gregg says.

-How to form intergenerational friendships
+How to form friendships with people of different ages

 In modern Western society, there aren’t huge opportunities for different generations to mix.
 This, as Gregg highlights, is something that needs to change.
 “We know it’s beneficial for both parties and as a society we know we need to work on this,” she comments.